Why a Generator Powers Some Devices but Not Others (And What to Do Safely)

 Is my generator “bad” if only some things work?

-Usually no. This pattern typically means the generator is reaching its practical limit during startup surge or experiencing voltage drop under load.
+Usually no. This pattern typically means the generator is reaching its practical limit during startup surge, experiencing voltage drop under load, using the wrong outlet or cord setup, or struggling with a load combination that needs to be simplified.

-Why do lights work but my refrigerator won’t start?
+Why do lights work but my refrigerator will not start?

 Lights are usually steady, low-demand loads.
 Refrigerators have compressors that need a big startup surge.
-If the surge exceeds available capacity, the fridge may hum, stall, or fail to start.
+If the surge exceeds available capacity, the refrigerator may hum, stall, trip the generator breaker, or fail to start.

 Does a longer extension cord really matter?

 Yes.
-Long or thin cords can reduce voltage at the appliance when it tries to start, making motor loads fail even when the generator “should” handle them.
+Long or thin cords can reduce voltage at the appliance when it tries to start, making motor loads fail even when the generator seems like it should handle them.

 What if nothing in the house works even though the generator is running?

-That’s a different scenario—often a connection-path issue (inlet box / transfer equipment / panel settings).
+That is a different scenario — often a connection-path issue involving the inlet box, transfer equipment, panel settings, or selected circuits.
 Use this flowchart to verify the safe setup path: Generator Runs but House Has No Power — Safety Setup Flowchart.

 What if the generator power feels weak or unstable everywhere?